AtreyaSh/fastVision/README.md

    `$ sudo apt-get install tesseract-ocr libtesseract-dev`

-5. In order to run ROI selection processes, we need to install `openCV` onto our system.
+5. In order to run ROI selection processes, we need to install `OpenCV` onto our system.
 A comprehensive guide can be found here:

    https://www.learnopencv.com/install-opencv3-on-ubuntu/